OmarOssama25/Housing_Price_Prediction/README.md

 ### Dataset Size

 The dataset contains a total of **545 records** (houses) and **12 features** (including the target variable).
 Each record corresponds to a specific house with its respective attributes.

 ### File
 - **DeepLearning_Assignment1_Housing.ipynb**: This notebook implements a neural network model to predict housing prices based on features such as square footage, number of rooms, location, and more.

 ### Key Sections:
-1. **Data Preprocessing**: Loading and cleaning the dataset, handling missing values, and feature scaling.
+1. **Data Preprocessing**:
+   - Loading and cleaning the dataset, handling missing values, and feature scaling.
+   - **Outlier Detection**: Outliers in the target variable (house prices) are detected and removed using the Interquartile Range (IQR) method, ensuring the model isn't skewed by extreme values.
 2. **Model Building**: Creating a neural network model using Keras/TensorFlow (or relevant library).
-3. **Model Training**: Training the model using the dataset and fine-tuning hyperparameters.
+3. **Model Training**: Training the model using the dataset and fine-tuning hyperparameters. **GPU support** is available for faster training if a GPU is detected.
 4. **Evaluation**: Measuring model performance using relevant metrics (e.g., MSE, MAE) and visualizing the results.

 ## Prerequisites